kosl/ihipp-examples/docs/week1.md

 |          |         | `mpif90`  |
 |          |         | `mpifort` |

-MPI was originally designed for distributed memory architectures (still a de facto standard for distributed computing), although today runs also on shared memory or hybrid memory architectures.
+MPI was originally designed for distributed memory architectures (still a de facto standard for distributed computing), although it also runs today on shared memory or hybrid memory architectures.
 However, the memory model is inherently a distributed memory model, regardless of the underlying machine's physical architecture.
-Such a design is therefore suitable for scalability on HPC systems.
-The programming model is explicit, i.e., responsibilty to correctly identify parallelism and implement parallel algorithms with MPI constructs lies with the user.
+Therefore such a design is suitable for scalability on HPC systems.
+The programming model is explicit, i.e., the responsibility to correctly identify parallelism and implement parallel algorithms with MPI constructs lies with the user.

 The Message-Passing programming paradigm can be described with the following points:

 - data is distributed across processors (cores)
-- each processor (core) performs simultaneously  operations with different data
+- each processor (core) simultaneously performs operations with different data
 - processores (cores) may need to interact with each other

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_MPI_programming_paradigm.png)

-Each processor (core) in a MPI program runs a sub-program, which is typically the same on each processor (core).
+Each processor (core) in an MPI program runs a sub-program, which is typically the same on each processor (core).
 The variables of each sub-program have the same name but different locations and data (distributed memory), i.e., all variables are private.
 Processors (cores) communicate via special send and receive routines (message passing).

 MPI offers point-to-point as well as collective communications.
 We will present them in the following step.

 ### A: Messages and communication

 The type of communication in MPI is generally related to the number of processes involved.
-The simplest form of message passing is *point-to-point communication* in which one process sends a message to another process.
-In *collective communication* several processes are involved at a time.
+The simplest form of message passing is *point-to-point communication*, in which one process sends a message to another process.
+In *collective communication*, several processes are involved at a time.
 There are 3 classes of such communication: synchronization, data movement and collective computation.
-In relation to the completion of operations two types exist: blocking and non-blocking operations.
+Concerning the completion of operations, two types exist: blocking and non-blocking operations.
 We will briefly describe all the types of communication, you can find details with descriptions of relevant MPI routines in Week 3.

 **Messages**

-Messages are packets of data moving between sub-programs .
+Messages are packets of data moving between sub-programs.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_messages.png)

 The necessary information for a message-passing system is the following:

 - data size and type
 - pointer to sent or received data
 - sending process and receiving process, i.e., the ranks
 - tag of the message
 - the communicator, i.e., `MPI_COMM_WORLD`

 **Point-to-point communication**